vinnymaker18/funlp/README.md

 # funlp
-Natural language processing study project
+This is my Natural language processing study project - I'm working through the book Jurafsky & Martin and will be implementing some of the major algorithms in Python.